What does it mean to be a barista?

 Plenty of companies in the coffee industry require specific knowledge to prosper.
 The certain business wishes to establish themselves in specialty coffee, but they need guidance and information for that first.

 ABC provides a think tank setting for your company reps, free from the everyday demands of regular company business.
 In this workshop, they get educated on specialty coffee and can design your establishment’s strategy.
-If your company isn’t present in the coffee industry but wishes to enter it in the future, this program can aid you in developing and fine-tuning a particular business plant that complies with the goals and mission of your business.
+Suppose your company isn’t present in the coffee industry but wishes to enter it in the future.
+In that case, this program can aid you in developing and fine-tuning a particular business plant that complies with the goals and mission of your business.

-ABC’s knowledge of the industry and their expertise in PR and marketing make them a logical choice for businesses that wish to expand or create their programs.
-With the aid of American Barista and Coffee’s corporate consulting and training services, your business can enhance its prominence and bottom line.
+ABC’s knowledge of the industry and its expertise in PR and marketing make it a logical choice for businesses that wish to expand or create their programs.
+With American Barista and Coffee’s corporate consulting and training services, your business can enhance its prominence and bottom line.

 On-site barista Training and Consultation:

-If you aren’t able to travel to Portland, Oregon, to take their classes, don’t sweat, because ABC can bring the courses to you.
-They can visit your business’s location to set up training and collaborate with your organization in person.
+If you can’t travel to Portland, Oregon, to take their classes, don’t sweat because ABC can bring the courses to you.
+They can visit your business to set up training and collaborate with your organization in person.

 But these aren’t the only barista training USA options open to you, as you’ll discover in the next section…